-There is nothing quite as “quintessentially winter” as your home blanketed by a layer of fluffy, white snow.
+Nothing says winter like your home being blanketed by a layer of fluffy, white snow.
 As magical as it may look, heavy snowfall on your roof can lead to weighty consequences.
-Let’s examine some of the risks of snow accumulation and tips on how to help protect your home from snow damage.
+Not only is it a hassle to deal with, but it can be pricey to repair.
+Let’s examine some of the risks of snow accumulation, and tips on how to help protect your home from snow damage.

 Generally speaking, Canadian homes are designed to withstand the harshest of winters.
 But snow and ice can easily build up, and all that extra weight can damage your roof.
 It’s time to act when there’s around 70 cm (about 2 feet) of snow or 5 cm (about 2 inches) of ice on the roof.
 In winter, a mild spell and freezing rain are common occurrences after a snowfall.
-Unfortunately, they can then be followed by a deep freeze.
-This damaging cycle promotes the formation of ice which, when combined with the snow, prevents normal surface runoff from roofs and may cause water to seep in.
+Unfortunately, they can be followed by a deep freeze.
+This damaging cycle promotes the formation of ice dams which, combined with the snow, prevents normal surface runoff from roofs and may cause water to seep in.
+Let’s take a look at the four most common types of damage that heavy snowfall and harsh winter temperatures may cause:

-Snow damage occurs when heavy snowfall accumulates.
-Damage increases when freezing rain and high winds are combined with snowfall accumulations.
-While we may not be able to predict or control the weather, we can remain vigilant by watching for signs of structural damage to your home due to snowfall.
+Snow damage occurs when heavy snowfall accumulates on your roof.
+Damage increases when freezing rain and high winds are combined with snowfall weight.
+While we may not be able to predict or control the weather, we can remain vigilant by watching for signs of structural damage to your home due to snow.
 Here’s what to look for:

 - Cracks that appear and run along your interior walls